MomciloDordevic/Milestone-Project-2/README.md

  to have help you when you run into problems that you alone cannot solve, to help me create the memory game javascript itself, I watched several youtube videos and channels that point out certain things that changed my code into what i needed to be.

+ * W3schools.com was used for explanations and clarity on issues with sizing and other visual effects.

+ * Web Development Simplified, a youtube channel with great instructional videos on a lot of topics covering Web Development.

  * Ideas and knowledge library: